-I love making this Gingerbread Spice Cake during the fall, it is perfect for a healthy Halloween treat and great for Thanksgiving too.
-I actually first got the idea for this recipe from Jessica Seinfeld’s cookbook, Deceptively Delicious.
-However, I wasn’t going to follow the recipe exactly as it appeared in the book.
-And here’s why…
+I love making this Healthy Gingerbread Spice Cake during the fall, it is perfect for a Halloween treat and great for Thanksgiving too.
+I actually first got the idea for this recipe from Jessica Seinfeld’s cookbook, Deceptively Delicious (which really does give so many imaginative ways to sneak fruits and veggies into all sorts of foods!)

 I think Jessica Seinfeld’s brilliant idea to add fruit and vegetable purees to all sorts of kid-friendly recipes (such as mixing cauliflower in mac and cheese, spinach in brownies, and carrots in meatballs) is just that…brilliant.
 Actually, bestselling author Missy Chase Lapine did this first in her book Sneaky Chef.
-I have Missy’s book too and I absolutely love it!
+I have Missy’s book too and I absolutely love it just as much as Jessica’s.

 But, here’s the deal.
-Just because you sprinkle some flaxseeds into your cake batter or mix half a cup of carrot puree in a meatloaf that serves 8 doesn’t necessarily mean your recipe is then truly, intrinsically healthy.
-The majority of the ingredients used need to be healthful in order for a recipe to be considered really, really healthy.
+Just because you sprinkle some flaxseeds into your cake batter or mix half a cup of carrot puree in a meatloaf that serves 8 does not necessarily mean your recipe is then truly, intrinsically healthy.
+This is the same problem people have when trying to figure out whether or not a packaged food is healthy or not.
+The thing is, the majority of the ingredients used in a recipe (or packaged food) need to be healthful in order for the food to be considered healthy.

 When I do recipe development my goal is to use as many health-promoting, nutrient-dense ingredients as I possibly can without sacrificing taste.
 Of course this is often easier said than done…especially when making desserts.

 1. The most obvious thing to do is to reduce the sugar.
 Your average gingerbread spice cake recipe calls for a most unhealthy 2 cups of sugar.
 The Deceptively Delicious Cookbook called for 3/4 cup of sugar and 1/4 cup of molasses.
-I managed to reduce the sugar by an additional 1/4 cup and I promise it still tastes sweet as pie In fact, I bet you could even reduce the sugar by another 1/4 cup and not notice the difference.
+I managed to reduce the sugar by an additional 1/4 cup and I used Coconut Palm Sugar, which is an unrefined sugar that still contains all of its vitamins and minerals plus molasses, which at least contains trace minerals like iron, zinc, chromium and copper.
+But not to worry, I promise my Healthy Gingerbread Cake still tastes sweet as pie!
+In fact, I bet you could even reduce the sugar by another 1/4 cup and not notice the difference.
 As a side note, there’s an interesting “sweet point” phenomenon I’ve experienced when making desserts…you actually only taste the sweetness up to a certain point.
 After you reach the critical “sweet point” adding more sugar doesn’t necessarily make the dessert taste much sweeter.
 However, there’s a definite fine line here…if you reduce the sugar too much it won’t be sweet enough.
 You sort of have to experiment with the “sweet point”.
-In this recipe I still think you just might be able to reduce the sugar another 1/4 cup without sacrificing taste…
+In this recipe I still think you just might be able to reduce the sugar by another 1/4 cup without sacrificing taste….

 2. Be sure to use whole grain flour.
-Your basic gingerbread spice cake calls for all-purpose flour (which is highly processed, fiber-less and enriched with synthetic nutrients).
-Deceptively Delicious calls for 1 cup whole-wheat flour and 1 cup all-purpose.
-But, why use any nutrient-poor all-purpose flour at all?
-You can still get an amazing tasting cake using white whole wheat flour.
-To read more about white whole wheat flour click HERE.
+Your conventional gingerbread spice cake calls for all-purpose flour (which is highly processed, fiber-less and enriched with synthetic nutrients).
+Deceptively Delicious calls for 1 cup whole-wheat flour and 1 cup all-purpose in her healthy gingerbread spice cake.
+But, why use any nutrient-poor and refined all-purpose flour at all?
+You can still get an amazing tasting cake by using 100% whole wheat flour.
+I actually take this to the next level by using Biodynamic Whole Wheat Flour (if you are gluten-sensitive biodynamic whole wheat flour just might actually be a flour you can tolerate!
+Click HERE to read more about how some non-celiac gluten-sensitive people find they can still tolerate this particular flour and to learn why it is my favorite all-purpose flour.)
+However, if you absolutely must be gluten-free, then try Bob’s Red Mill All-Purpose Gluten Free Flour (it is the most nutritious one I have seen on the market and also has fiber, which many all-purpose gluten free flours are lacking.)

 3. I added a full tablespoon of freshly grated ginger.
 In Ayurvedic (Indian) medicine, ginger is known as the “universal remedy”.
 It’s got potent anti-inflammatory properties and is also rich in antioxidants.
 Plus, fresh ginger also adds a richness you just can’t get from bottled ground ginger.